 Natural gas rig counts have been on a downward trend for about three years.
-Yet, the gas-targeted rig count appeared to stabilize in the past six months, increasing ten times in the last 21 weeks.
-However, any hope of a strong revival received a blow as the number of gas rigs diminished in each of the last five consecutive weeks.
+Yet, the gas-targeted rig count seemed to be stabilizing in the past six months.
+It increased ten times in the last 20 weeks.
+Any hope of a strong revival, however, has been dealt a blow, as the number of gas rigs has diminished in each of the last four consecutive weeks.

 The turmoil in the crude oil sector has negatively impacted energy investors.
-The decline in the past five weeks’ gas rig count reduced investor expectations of a turnaround.
+Last week’s decline in the gas rig count strikes a blow to investor expectations of a turnaround.
 Natural gas production, however, has been on a continuous uptrend.

 Gas rigs down in the past year

 The number of natural gas rigs decreased throughout the last year.
-A year ago, there were 345 natural gas rigs.
-Currently, there are 268 rigs.
-This is a decrease of 77 rigs, or a ~22% difference.
-In the corresponding period in 2014, weekly natural gas rig counts dropped by 62, or ~18%.
+In 2014, there were 335 natural gas rigs.
+Currently, there are 280 rigs.
+This is a decrease of 55 rigs, or a ~16% difference.
+In the corresponding period in 2014, weekly natural gas rig counts dropped by 85, or ~25%.

 The number of natural gas rigs in operation suggests how major natural gas producers may be feeling about drilling these days.
-These producers include Chesapeake Energy (CHK), Cabot Oil & Gas (COG), Southwestern Energy (SWN), and WPX Energy (WPX).
-Chesapeake Energy and WPX Energy account for 2.3% of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
+These producers include Chesapeake Energy (CHK), Cabot Oil & Gas (COG), Southwestern Energy (SWN), and CONSOL Energy (CNX).
+CHK and COG account for 2.1% of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).